zubair-irshad/classical_controllers_for_self_driving_car/README.md

 # SelfDrivingVehicle_AutonomousNavigation

-An Implementation of Autonomous Navigation for a Self Driving Car on CARLA Simulator (Built on Unreal Engine) for the Course Introduction to Self Driving Cars (Coursera)
+An Implementation of Autonomous Navigation for a Self Driving Car on CARLA Simulator (Built on Unreal Engine) for the Course Introduction to Self-Driving Cars (Coursera)

 Carla Simulator Link: https://github.com/carla-simulator/carla